-4 AI pricing Adoption and Firm Performance
+4 AI Pricing Adoption and Firm Performance

 Next, we examine how AI pricing adoption is correlated to firm performance.
 We first document that firms' adoption of AI pricing positively correlates to faster sales, employment, and market value growth.
 We consider and rule out alternative explanations for this result, including reverse causality and omitted variables using long differences.
-Then, we show how firms' adoption of AI pricing affects monetary policy shock transmission to their stock return in externally identified high-frequency FOMC announcement events.